belzecue/eldskald_3d-toon-resources/README.md

 - All water normal maps in assets/water are from [3dtextures.me](https://3dtextures.me/).
 - All folders inside assets/textures are from [3dtextures.me](https://3dtextures.me/).
 - Anisotropy flow maps in assets/textures are from [sketchfab.com](https://help.sketchfab.com/hc/en-us/articles/360020687812-Anisotropy)

+And of course, we cannot leave the [Godot Engine](https://godotengine.org/) development team out.